 Professor Nadine Rorem

-Associate Professors Jennifer Busch, Rodney Scott, Jovanka Tepavcevic, Nathaniel Thom
+Associate Professors Jennifer Busch, Brian Hunt, Scott Ickes, Jovanka Tepavcevic, Nathaniel Thom, Dana Townsend

 Instructor Coreen Ogilvie